Axiologix-Technologies/RfmUsb/docs/index.md

 ### Large packet transmit

 To transmit a large packet the io buffer is filled using the write io buffer CLI command **w-b**.
 Each write allows up to 64 bytes at a time expressed as a hex string.
 When the buffer has been written with the number of bytes to be transmitted the radio mode must be set to Tx (**s-om 3**).
 The execute io buffer transmit CLI command is used to transmit the contents of the buffer (**e-btx**).
+The buffer will be transmitted synchronously during the execution of the (**e-btx**) command.

 ### Large packet receive

 g-be    Get io buffer read enable s-be    Set io buffer read enable